FHA Streamline Refinance Program Helping Ohio Homeowners Reduce Interest Rates and Lower Mortgage Payments on Existing FHA Loans

 Real help for struggling Ohio homeowners is now available through the new FHA streamline refinance program.

-Cincinnati, OH -- (SBWIRE) -- 05/28/2013 -- Ohio mortgage lender, Dennis Straw, NMLS #841790 has finally announced the release of the FHA Streamline Refinance program which can really help struggling local homeowners since qualifying for this program is easier than ever.
+Worthington, OH -- (SBWIRE) -- 12/03/2012 -- Ohio mortgage lender, Dave Miller has finally announced the release of the FHA Streamline Refinance program which can really help struggling local homeowners since qualifying for this program is easier than ever.

 Many homeowners have become weary after years of promises that real help was on the way which would make their mortgage payments more affordable and enable them to avoid falling into foreclosure.
 However, until now initiative after initiative seemed unable to provide real assistance to property owners with FHA home loans.